 Horses: Hungarian Warmbloods

-Riding ability: all levels; confident novice to experienced
+Riding ability: intermediate to experienced

 Weight limit: 85kg (13st 5lbs)